 Amino acid sequencing is the process of identifying the arrangement of amino acids in proteins and peptides.
 Numerous distinct amino acids have been discovered in nature but all proteins in the human body are comprised of just twenty different types.

 Bispecific therapeutics are monoclonal antibodies that carry a specific antigen-binding capability on each arm.
 Bispecifics are thus capable of having two specificities that can either double the binding affinity of the antibody toward the same antigen (increased avidity), or can now bind to two targets.
 Bispecifics are most often described as two types: trispecifics and bispecific T-cell engaged antibodies (BiTE).

-Written by María Gerpe, PhD June 25, 2021 Introduction Antibodies or immunoglobulins (Ig) are Y-shaped glycoproteins produced by the adaptive immune system in response to antigens - substances or molecules the immune system deems as foreign.
-Antibodies bind to an antigen and either directly neutralize it, or activate other parts of [...]
+Written by: María Gerpe, PhD Updated: January 27, 2023 (Published: June 25, 2021) Contents Introduction Types of Antibody Structures Functions of Antibodies Introduction Antibodies or immunoglobulins (Ig) are Y-shaped glycoproteins produced by the adaptive immune system in response to antigens - substances or molecules the immune [...]

 Written by María Gerpe, PhD June 18, 2021 Introduction Research publications represent an additional source of validation proof for commercially available antibodies.
 As such, academic and industry scientists often also rely on publication references to decide which commercial antibody to purchase.
 Several independent efforts exist to compile such information.
 For instance, [...]

 Nowadays, DNA sequencing is so popular that it is easy to forget that the first sequenced biological material was protein – insulin, by Sanger.
 Sanger, and another researcher, Edman, separately pioneered protein sequencing.